auburnsummer/vitals/README.md

 # Contributing

-Vitals works by parsing the main.rdlevel file as a JSON document, then running through a sequence of functions that extract different bits of information.
+Hi, thanks for being interested in contributing!

+This is eventually going to be part of a larger project called Orchard, which is meant for providing a more consistent experience for Rhythm Doctor custom levels.
+When I get that set up, I'll have a proper code of conduct and contributing documents, etc, etc.

-Please look at [lib/extract.js](lib/extract.js) for the list of currently implemented extractors.
+In the meantime, you can look at [lib/extract.js](lib/extract.js) for the list of currently implemented extractors.
 You can get vitals to pull out more things by adding more extractor functions.